Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 49 of Meeus index or 1002 from Brown series.

 The length of the current synodic month is 1 hour and 22 minutes shorter than the mean synodic month length.
 It is 4 hours and 47 minutes longer compared to 21st century's shortest synodic month length.

-11 days after point of perigee on 22 December 2003 at 11:53 in ♐ Sagittarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next apogee on 3 January 2004 at 20:19 in ♉ Taurus.
+11 days since point of perigee on 22 December 2003 at 11:53 in ♐ Sagittarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next apogee on 3 January 2004 at 20:19 in ♉ Taurus.

-Moon is in ascending node in ♉ Taurus at 20:11 crossing the ecliptic from South to North to meet descending node 14 days later on 16 January 2004 at 21:08 in ♏ Scorpio.
+Moon is in ascending node in ♉ Taurus at 20:11 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 14 days until Moon's next descending node later on 16 January 2004 at 21:08 in ♏ Scorpio.

 In 5 days on 7 January 2004 at 15:40 in ♋ Cancer the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.